-Development Office.
+1 "Coal research and development project" generally means any coal research and development or any coal research and development facility of a person doing business in Ohio or of an educational or scientific institution in Ohio with at least part of the cost of the project being paid from a loan or grant, or using a loan guarantee, from the Ohio Coal Development Office.
 "Coal research and development" generally means research or other inquiry, experimentation, or demonstration directed toward utilizing Ohio coal in an environmentally acceptable manner as a fuel or chemical feedstock.
-"Coal research and development facility" generally means any property or its modification or replacement for coal research and development that qualifies for grants, loans, and loan guarantees under Article VIII, Section 15 of the Ohio Constitution.
+"Coal research and development facility" generally means any property or the modification or replacement of property for coal research and development that qualifies for grants, loans, and loan guarantees under Section 15 of Article VIII of the Ohio Constitution.